NMminer1024/NMMiner/README.md

 # NMMiner - New ESP32 Solo Miner

-- Deeply Optimazion for ESP32-S3: Achieves high performance of 117kH/s with a single chip in solo miner mode, while maintaining low power consumption.
+- Deeply optimazion for ESP32-S3: Achieves high performance of 117kH/s with a single chip in solo miner mode, while maintaining low power consumption.

 ## Requirements